wurmlab/sequenceserver/doc/api.md

 Successful submission results in a 303 HTTP status code.

 * Code 303
-* 'Location' header is a link to the submitted job ID
+* `Location` header is a link to the submitted job ID

 ### Examples